ministryofjustice/itpolicycontent/content/confluence/enterprise/incident-management-plan-and-process-guide.md

 - Serious case of equipment theft;
 - The theft or loss of HMG cryptographic material.

 Medium impact incidents require escalation to the MoJ ITSO who will determine whether the IAO and relevant system Accreditor also need to be informed.
 In the case of personal or sensitive personal data, the MoJ Data Access and Compliance Unit (DACU) also need to be informed.
-If deemed appropriate, a forensic investigation will be requested by the MoJ ITSO in line with the IT Security – Forensic Readiness Policy \[Ref, 3\].
+If deemed appropriate, a forensic investigation will be requested by the MoJ ITSO in line with the [IT Security – Forensic Readiness Policy][frp].

 <a id='high-impact-incident'></a>